Atulkumar Patel, MD

 - Medical Oncology – American Board of Internal Medicine

 - Medical Oncology – Roswell Park Cancer Institute, Buffalo, New York

 Dr. Atulkumar Patel has worked as a medical oncologist since 1988, caring for patients at hospitals in Pennsylvania, Georgia and Illinois.

 Dr. Patel joined Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, in July 2013.
-While he treats patients with all cancer types, Dr. Patel is particularly interested in cancers of the esophagus, stomach and prostate.
+While he treats patients with all cancer types, Dr. Patel is particularly interested in gastrointestinal tract cancers.